nextflow-io/website/content/blog/2016/docker-and-nextflow.md

         Config::Simple \
         Statistics::Lite

-We can give the instructions to download and install software from github using:
+We can give the instructions to download and install software from GitHub using:

     RUN wget https://github.com/alexdobin/STAR/archive/2.5.2a.tar.gz &&\
     tar -xzf 2.5.2a.tar.gz && \
     cd STAR-2.5.2a &&\
     make STAR

-We can add custom perl modules and specify environment variables such as PERL5LIB as below:
+We can add custom Perl modules and specify enviromental variables such as `PERL5LIB` as below:

     RUN wget https://github.com/tderrien/FEELnc/archive/a6146996e06f8a206a0ae6fd59f8ca635c7d9467.zip &&\
     unzip a6146996e06f8a206a0ae6fd59f8ca635c7d9467.zip &&\